dorochadev/oneliner/README.md

 ## Quick Start

 1. **Run oneliner for the first time** - A default config will be created at `~/.config/oneliner/config.json`
+   - Oneliner automatically detects your OS during setup and sets the correct default shell (bash for Linux/macOS/WSL, powershell for Windows).

 2. **Add your API key:**